Kindle pre-orders for ebooks is a very useful tool

 Publishing your new book is always a stressful time with so many elements to consider.

 Will it work?
 Is it a good book?
 Will readers like it?
-Will the damn thing sell?
+Will the book sell?
 Did I get all the typos?

 With so many unknowns, it is impossible to know.
 However, one thing is certain.
 If you rush your book to publication without careful planning, a disaster so often awaits.

-This is one reason why I always use pre-order publishing now, which is available on Amazon KDP, Draft2Digital and Smashwords because it gives me time to think, adjust, change, modify, re-think and make damn sure my new book is ready – to be bought, and read.
+This is one reason why I always use pre-order publishing now.
+It is available on Amazon KDP, Draft2Digital and Smashwords.
+It gives me time to think, adjust, change, modify, re-think and make sure my new book is ready – for readers to buy and read.

-Update: You can now self-publish paperbacks with Amazon KDP.
-This is a much better way.
+Update: Createspace has closed down.
+You can now self-publish paperbacks with Amazon KDP.

 Kindle Pre-orders give you time to make last minute changes